greggo58/CI-MS4-biltong-shop/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to easily understand the main purpose of the site.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find products.

     -   #### Returning Visitor Goals (New Shopper)

         1. As a Returning Visitor, I want to easily be able to make a purchase without an account.
         2. As a Returning Visitor, I want to easily be able to register an account as a shopper to make it easier the next time I return to the site.
+        3. As a Returning Visitor, I want to be able to see some recipes for making biltong.

     -   #### Frequent User Goals (Shopper)
         1. As a Frequent User, I want to log into the site and see my current orders.
         2. As a Frequent User, I want to quickly search for and select the items for purchase.
         3. As a Frequent User, I want to manage my account easily.
+        4. As a Frequent User, I want to read, add, and edit my product reviews.

     -   #### Site Administrator Goals (Owner)
         1. As a Site Administrator, I want to log into the site and manage my products in the store.
+        2. As a Site Administrator, I want to read, add, and edit all product reviews.

 -   ### Design
     -   #### Colour Scheme
-        -   Dark theme with '#222' as main dark tone
+        -   Dark theme with '#222' as the main dark tone
-        -   Contrast tone is a bright green-yellow to hightlight buttons and calls to action elements.
+        -   The contrast tone is a bright green-yellow to highlight buttons and calls to action elements.
     -   #### Typography
-        -   The Lato font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+        -   The Lato font is the main font used throughout the whole website with Sans Serif as the fallback font in case the font isn't being imported into the site correctly.
 XXX is a clean font used frequently in programming, so it is both attractive and appropriate.
     -   #### Imagery
         -   Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 The image will provide a quick understanding to site visitors as to the purpose of the site.